-Sanders and Buttigieg take heavy fire at Democratic presidential debate
+Sanders and Buttigieg face barrage of attacks at Democratic presidential debate

 “This is not a reshuffling,” one aide said.
 “This is giving her a slightly broader portfolio.”

-Also onstage at St. Anselm College in Manchester were U.S. Senator Elizabeth Warren and businessman Andrew Yang, who qualified for the debate after missing the earlier one in Iowa.

-Notably absent was Michael Bloomberg, a billionaire former New York mayor, who is not competing in New Hampshire but has been assembling a formidable campaign operation in later voting states.
+Notably absent from the debate was Michael Bloomberg, a billionaire former New York mayor, who is not competing in New Hampshire but has been assembling a formidable campaign operation in later voting states.
 Although Bloomberg has been ascending in national polls, he has been funding his own campaign and not taking donations, so he failed to meet the donations criteria for the debate.

 Reporting by James Oliphant; Additional reporting by Michael Martina; Writing by John Whitesides; Editing by Caroline Stauffer, Peter Cooney and Sonya Hepinstall